fsmaiorano/nestjs-forum/README.md

 ### Attention
 - This project is still in development
+- The .env file is included in the repository for testing purposes only.
+In a real project, it should be kept secret.
 - The private and public keys are included in the repository for testing purposes only.
 In a real project, they should be kept secret.